tomkaX/JavaBaseBook/README.md

 Installing the open source implementation of JAVA 7 can’t be easier than issuing the following command:

 ## apt-get install openjdk-7-jdk
+INSTALL ORACLE JAVA

+The best and recommended way to install Oracle JAVA is to use a PPA and install JAVA using apt as in:

+## apt-get install software-properties-common
+## add-apt-repository ppa:webupd8team/java
+## apt-get update
+## apt-get install oracle-java8-installer
+## apt-get install oracle-java8-set-default